playframework/playframework/documentation/manual/working/scalaGuide/main/logging/ScalaLogging.md

   <OnMatch>ACCEPT</OnMatch>
 </turboFilter>
 ```

+At which point you can dynamically set debug statements in response to input.

 For more information about using Markers in logging, see [TurboFilters](https://logback.qos.ch/manual/filters.html#TurboFilter) and [marker based triggering](https://logback.qos.ch/manual/appenders.html#OnMarkerEvaluator) sections in the Logback manual.